 No.3 A Strategy To Successfully Live Within Budget

 It’s all very well my saying you should be living on a budget but without a strategy to turn that budget into a reality, it isn’t going to work for you.
 A strategy that helps you successfully live within your means is what you need.

-If you fail to plan then you plan to fail – (possibly Benjamin Franklin?)
+If you fail to plan, then you plan to fail – (possibly Benjamin Franklin?)

 There’s something about handing over your cash that makes it that much harder to do and helps you be more frugal with your money.